aziz66710/CNN_chest_xray/README.md

 1. Standardizing the image size and shape to ensure uniformity across the train, test, and validation datasets.
 2. Artificially create new images to grow the dataset using the ImageDataGenerator object in the Tensorflow-Keras library where the images have been rescaled, stretched, zoomed in or out and flipped.
 These new images will add variability and diversity to the dataset which will ensure that the CNN will become robust during training.

-The intial given dataset contained a total of 5,863 X-Ray images and the following total is 10000 where it has been split into train-test-valid as 80-10-10.
+The intial given dataset contained a total of 5,863 X-Ray images and the following total is 10000 where it has been split into train-test-valid as 8000-1000-1000 respectively.

 ![Image Data Generator](https://github.com/aziz66710/CNN_chest_xray/blob/main/image_data_gen.png)